Artboard-25

 Pronouns:

-Benjamin is thrilled to be making his Theatre Tuscaloosa debut!
+Benjamin Walker is thrilled to be making his Theatre Tuscaloosa debut!
 This is his very first show, and he is excited to be working alongside his director—and dad—Michael Walker.
 Benjamin recently moved to Tuscaloosa from Homewood and has thoroughly enjoyed being part of this production and making lots of new friends along the way.
 When he’s not exploring his new hobby of theatre, Benjamin enjoys riding his scooter, playing soccer, basketball, and baseball, swimming, and spending time with his mom, dad, and his very cute dog, Bunny.
 He hopes you enjoy the show!

 Meet the Team